When Should Employees Wash Their Hands to Ensure Food Safety?

 Imagine this: a busy lunch hour, and the kitchen is buzzing with orders.
 An employee has just switched from chopping raw chicken to slicing fresh vegetables.
 But wait!
 They didn’t wash their hands in between tasks.
 That’s a recipe for disaster!
 Cross-contamination, anyone?
 That’s why handwashing isn’t just a chore; it’s a line of defense against foodborne illnesses.

-Other options that pop up on management tests—like washing only at the start of a shift—simply don’t cut it.
 Option B implies that you’ll stay clean simply by starting fresh.
 Nope!
 What about the hours of work in between?
 You can’t guarantee cleanliness that way.

 Similarly, washing every two hours might seem reasonable (Option C) at first glance, but come on!
 If you’re handling food diversely, two hours is too long to wait.